 The Canadian pollution response regime includes the ability to cascade local, regional, national and international resources in order to expand response capabilities.
-This means that in the Greater Vancouver area resources will come from within and outside the area.
+This means that in the Juan de Fuca area, resources will come from within and outside the area, as needed.

 The scale and complexity of the incident informs the level of response capacity that is part of a response.
-Initially the local resources are tasked for the response, however, as the scope or complexity of an incident evolves, equipment may be cascaded from other locations within the region, across the country or from across the border, under the Joint Contingency Plan, to supplement the local equipment that was initially deployed.
+Initially local resources are tasked for the response, however, as the scope or complexity of an incident evolves, equipment may be cascaded in from other locations within the region, across the country or from across the border, under the Joint Contingency Plan, to supplement the local equipment that was initially deployed.